 The signing isn’t huge news and even if he makes the team Pie is unlikely to alter the course of the Tribe’s 2011 season too dramatically.
 But it’s an extremely low-risk signing (Pie can and likely would opt out if he doesn’t make the Opening day roster) and it’s one that’s likely to at least pay moderate dividends.
 Good move by Chris Antonetti & co. to buy low on a potentially useful player.

-Topics: Felix Pie
+Tags: Felix Pie